aerenchyma/106-ctools-grading-tools/README.md

 And then look in the ``` Test_Results ``` folder (submissions > 106-ctools-grading-tools (this folder) > Test_Results) for the files saved as each student's name in order to do the majority of the grading, referring to the files directly downloaded from Canvas if need be.

+### also

+jczetta at gmail if you need me / have questions

+feel free to make PRs etc